Lance Lynn: 2014–2017

 On the recommendation of the team chef Simon Lusky, Lynn decreased the amount of refined carbohydrates and fats in his diet.
-He showed up to 2014 ST with an even slimmer look.
-In a ST game on March 14, Lynn struck out 10 Atlanta Braves in four innings, including the final eight hitters he faced.
+He showed up to 2014 Spring Training with an even slimmer look.
+In a Spring Training game on March 14, Lynn struck out 10 Atlanta Braves in four innings, including the final eight hitters he faced.
 On April 14, the Cardinals stopped the Milwaukee Brewers' nine-game winning streak behind Lynn's seven scoreless innings.
 Lynn, who had entered the game with a 6.55 ERA for the season, won his third decision behind 11 strikeouts and just three hits allowed as St. Louis prevailed 4–0.
-Against the Washington Nationals on April 19, he stroked his first career extra base hit – an RBI double – while picking up the decision for the win in a 4–3 victory.
+Against the Washington Nationals on April 19, he stroked his first career extra base hit — an RBI double — while picking up the decision for the win in a 4–3 victory.

 On May 27, Lynn pitched his first career complete game against the New York Yankees, a shutout.
 Making his 100th career MLB appearance and another start against the Nationals on Friday, June 13, Lynn pitched five perfect innings on his way to two hits through eight innings in a 1–0 victory over Jordan Zimmermann.
 In a 3–2 loss to the New York Mets five days later, he notched his 500th career strikeout, through 503 career innings.
 Baffling the Colorado Rockies on the corners of the strike zone on June 23, Lynn pitched another eight shutout innings in an 8–0 victory at Coors Field while allowing just three hits.
 The Cardinals made the playoffs again in 2014, and Lynn started one game each in the NLDS against the Dodgers and in the NLCS against the Giants.
 He finished with a 3.08 combined ERA and 11 strikeouts in 11 2/3 innings.

 Arbitration-eligible for the first time in his career, Lynn and the Cardinals agreed to a three-year, $22 million contract on January 15, 2015.
 It bought out his three remaining years before free agency and included up to an additional $1.5 million in performance bonuses.
 Only Wainwright (53) and Clayton Kershaw (51) surpassed his win total (48) in the National League over the previous three seasons.
 In that time, Lynn allowed a 3.48 ERA and 1.300 WHIP over 95 starts.